White Abarrio wins $6M Breeders’ Cup Classic, trainer Rick Dutrow back on top after 10-year exile

 ARCADIA, Calif.
-(AP) — White Abarrio won the $6 million Breeders’ Cup Classic by a length on Saturday, putting trainer Rick Dutrow back on top months after his 10-year exile from the sport ended.
+(AP) — White Abarrio took over the lead at the top of the stretch and ran on to a one-length victory in the $6 million Breeders’ Cup Classic on Saturday, propelling trainer Rick Dutrow back to the top after his 10-year exile from the sport.

 A celebratory Dutrow hugged anyone he could in the winner’s circle before throwing his arms around White Abarrio.
 He previously won the Classic in 2005 with Saint Liam.